strangerstudios/paid-memberships-pro/readme.txt

 * BUG: Reverted code to generate the CVV popup URL.
 * BUG: Fixed a couple bugs in the pmpro_loadTemplate function.
 * BUG/ENHANCEMENT: Updated URL used in the IPN Handler API calls to match the latest PayPal docs.
 (Thanks, pbaylies)
+* BUG/ENHANCEMENT: Overhauled the orders list CSV export for improved performance.
+There is still scaling work to be done on the exports, but timeouts and memory errors will happen much less often.
 * ENHANCEMENT: Added Greek (el_GR) translation.
 (Thanks, Alexandros Karypidis)
 * ENHANCEMENT: Added $order as a parameter to the pmpro_orders_user_row_actions hook.
 (Thanks, SquareLines)
 * ENHANCEMENT: Added a warning to backup your database to the update notice.